GSK-Biostatistics/tetrisplot/README.md

                               grpreg_list = list(penalty = "grLasso"))
 ```

-A simple call to the associated `plot()` method for each of the outputs
+A simple call to the associated `plot()` method for each of the outputs:

 ![Figure 2 - Tetris plots from top-to-bottom: univariate, stepwise, and LASSO](man/figures/figure_2.jpg)

 ## References